Before you buy that used car, make sure you’re prepared.

 - Used car dealerships.
 If you want a large selection of used cars, there’s likely a used car dealership or two in your area.
 At a dealership, your seller will be licensed and the car is often sold with a warranty.
 This is a good option for people who don’t want to risk a private sale.

+- Don’t go for your first pick.
 It can be tempting to buy the first car you like.
 But be cautious — a car is a large ongoing expense, and it’s important to consider every option before you make your final purchase.

 The used car buying checklist